markstringer-dti/markstringer-dti.github.io/dti.md

 ##### Stand up
 For me the power of Scrum is that it tells you to do some things.
 And they are very simple things - meetings.
 And it tells you to have some things and they are quite simple things - artefacts.

 The first things to start doing with any team that you're working with is to have a standup.
-The standup is a meeting that happens at the same time every day, in the same place.
-I'm writing this in 2021, which I hope is at the tail end of the COVID-19 pandemic, but who knows.
+The standup is a meeting that happens at the same time every day (every working day)  in the same place.
+I'm writing this in 2021, which I hope is at the tail end of the covid-19 pandemic, but who knows.
 And most software development work over the last two years has been online.
-So the idea that everybody who's at the standup should be standing up feels very out of date.
-I've got into several arguments about before about it.
+So, the idea that everybody who's at the standup should be standing up feels very out of date.
+I've got into several arguments about it before.
 But it's definitely not worth the fight at the moment.
 It will be interesting to see what happens should we ever return to "normal" and go back to the office.

-I still think there's a lot to be said for actually standing up though.
+I still think there's a lot to be said for the act of standing up though.
 It's doing something *different* from what the team does for the rest of the day.
 I think there is some power to the simple act of adopting a different physical stance when you do something.

 Anyway.
 Get your team together and get each of them to roughly answer three questions.
 What did they do yesterday?
 Or the last working day if they didn't work.
 What are they going to do today?
 And is there anything that's blocking them?
 That is, is there anything that's stopping them from doing what they want to do?

 And try to keep the whole thing under 20 minutes.
 Try to push things forward if there are obvious digressions.
 Sick cats?
 Sympathy yes, long discussion of ailments no. Someone's team did well in the sports?
-Brief chuckle yes, blow by blow analysis, no.
+Brief chuckle yes, blow by blow analysis, no. Somebody mentions a problem that you think you know how to solve?
+Agreement to talk to them in detail about it after standup yes.
+Getting right into the nitty gritty right there in the meeting, no.

 That's it.
 I don't know what the Scrum guide says these days.
 Maybe it says something different.
 The stuff I've just described?
 You've fried the egg on that one.

 ##### Planning
 Get the team together and discuss what you're going to do in the next fixed period.
 The world seems to have settled on two weeks as the agreed fixed length of time.
 And I don't have much against it, except to point out that in my experience, sometimes work is obviously moving on a larger "cadence".
 By that I mean on a different rhythm, a different fixed period.
-And it's worth noticing these as the team progresses and discussion what you want to do about them.
+And it's worth noticing these as the team progresses and discusses what you want to do about them.

 Sometimes things are so crazy that a week works better.
 I avoid any options other than multiples of seven days, because calendar arithmetic is beyond me.
 And I truly believe in the power of getting into the rhythm.
-If this is Wednesday and it wasn't planning last Wednesday, it must planning today.
+If this is Wednesday and it wasn't planning last Wednesday, it must be planning today.
 That's it.
 That's all the effort anyone should ever need to put into figuring out if today is planning day or not.

+Because people are such dicks about commitment consistency (see the chapter about your other boss, reality) I don't push planning as being any kind of commitment.
+Again, this might seem like a heresy.
+There is this idea that the team should plan what they're doing in the sprint and then "move heaven and earth" to make sure that the things that have been planned into the sprint are delivered as working software by the end of the sprint.

+Do you know what "moving heaven and earth," means?
+It means working late, it means missing lunch, it means doing something other than working at a sustainable pace.

+Fuck that.

+A long time ago I read a book called "Sources of Power" by Gary Klein.
+Klein spent a lot of time study people who really know what they're doing.
+Experts.
+I don't remember much from that book, but I do remember that he says that one indication that you're in the presence of an expert is that they know what they're capable of.

+Of course, experts weren't born magically knowing what they're capable of.
+They had to learn over time.
+And it's the same with teams.

+Teams, including the product owner will initially tend to plan too much.
+Of course, it's essential for this to be clear at the end of every sprint.
+"We planned thirty things.
+We finished twenty things.
+Do you think there's much point in planning more than about twenty-five things this sprint?"

+Something that all the team can understand, including the developers and the product owner, is that, if we look back to the previous planning meeting, when we got to the point where were discussing issues number 21, 22, 23, but especially when we were discussing numbers 26, 27, 28, we were just wasting our time.
+We were talking about things that just weren't going to happen in that sprint.

+One thing that I never used to bother with was a sprint goal.
+But in recent projects I've found a sprint goal, or goals extremely useful.

+Why?
+Because they're a good way of describing to people outside of the team what the team is doing.
+If a goal is something like "Release candidate for Feature X." I think that's a good goal.
+But also, "Start Feature Y." For me, that's a good goal.

+There's an argument that often surfaces when you first talk about goals that goals should be "SMART".

+That is something roughly like: specific, measurable, achievable (or attainable), relevant, and time-bound.

+So often some of the members of the team will baulk at a go like "Start feature Y," because they'll say that it's not measureable.

 ##### Show and Tell
 Demonstrate the working software to people who might care.
 That will probably be the product owner.
 It might be other people related to the project, all sorts of people who have an interest in the swamp.